-If the requested verification documents are not submitted within two working days of the request, or the applicant is not available or refuses a home visit within two working days the applicant will not be considered for the tenancy.
-The property will be offered to the next applicant on the shortlist.
-If there is any discrepancy between the information provided and the information we have regarding the application then we will make the application inactive whilst this is investigated.
+If the requested verification documents are not submitted within 48 hours of the request, or the applicant is not available or refuses a home visit within 48 hours the applicant will not be considered for the tenancy and the offer will be withdrawn.
 Should the applicant no longer qualify for an offer or to be included on the Housing Register, they will be notified of the decision and the reasons in writing.
 The property will be offered to the applicant next on the shortlist.
 Applicants have the right to ask for a review of the decision.
 This request must be made in writing within 21 days of receipt of the original decision and must include reasons for requesting the review.